halkyonio/tce/README.md

 Use the following bash [script](scripts/install.sh) to perform the following operations:

 - Install the tanzu client
-- Create an [unmanaged](https://tanzucommunityedition.io/docs/v0.11/getting-started-unmanaged/#getting-started-with-unmanaged-clusters) kubernetes cluster
+- Create an [unmanaged](https://tanzucommunityedition.io/docs/v0.12/getting-started-unmanaged/#getting-started-with-unmanaged-clusters) kubernetes cluster
-- Deploy some cool packages able to demo a GitOps scenario such as:
+- Deploy some cool packages able to demo a GitOps scenario
-  - Certificate manager,
-  - Kpack,
-  - Knative,
-  - Contour,
-  - Cartographer,
-  - FluxCD,
-  - Kubernetes dashboard
-  - Harbor (optional)

 **NOTE**: Before to execute the installation, verify first if the Tanzu Kubernetes Release version (or TKR) is compatible with the TCE version using the [list_tkr_version.sh](./scripts/list_tkr_version.sh) script.
 Pass the TCE version as parameter `TCE_VERSION=dev ./scripts/list_tkr_version.sh`